zkWildfire/PyShell/docs/develop/features.md

 required to run the command when the command instance is constructed, allowing errors to be detected as early as possible.

+* Asynchronous commands

+PyShell commands can run synchronously or asynchronously.
+This allows scripts to run multiple commands at the same time, providing significant speed ups for long-running scripts.
+An async command returns a standard command result object and will only block the script once result properties are accessed.

 * Docker container support

 PyShell instances can be configured to target a docker container instead of